Mrinal Jha

 Mrinal Jha is an Indian writer, screenwriter and producer, who works in Hindi films and Television.
 She has written for popular TV shows such as Kaahin Kissii Roz, Banoo Main Teri Dulhann, Maayka, Agle Janam Mohe Bitiya Na Kijo, Qubool Hai, Divya Drishti, Naagin, Ishqbaaaz,Yehh Jadu Hai Jinn Ka!.

 Mrinal Jha won Gold Award for Best Writer (story) in 2008 for the TV serial, Maayka.
 She is the winner of 2019 Indian Television Academy (ITA) Awards Best Story for the Sony TV's Tara From Satara.
-Her recent venture is Pishachini.
+Her recent venture Pishachini. won ITA Award for Best Visual Effects and Best Singer in 2023.
+In 2024, She worked on Qayaamat se Qayaamat Tak for Colors TV and Janani-AI Ki Kahani for Dangal TV.
+The latter won the Award for Best Fantasy Show at the ITA Awards 2024.

 Personal life

 She is married to Abhigyan Jha and has a daughter.
 She has three dogs.

 Career

 Mrinal has been a scriptwriter and creative producer for several TV channels some of which include Zee TV, Balaji Telefilms, Doordarshan, Star Plus, UTV.
 She along with Abhigyan Jha produced, Kaali - Ek Agnipariksha in 2010.
 She was also the producer of Jay Hind! a standup comedy show for the Internet platform.